-- 8.1 Items of business will be agreed in advance of the meeting by the Chair. - 8.2 No item of business may be considered at any meeting except: - the business set out in the agenda - business required by law to be transacted at the annual meeting; or - business brought before the meeting by reason of special circumstances, which shall be specified in the minutes, and where the Chair of the meeting is of the opinion that the item should be considered at the meeting as a matter of urgency. - 8.3 Any business raised under the agenda item any other business shall be for information only and not business requiring a decision, unless agreed by the Chair.
+- 8.1 Items of business will be agreed in advance of the meeting by the Chair. - 8.2 No item of business may be considered at any meeting except: - (a) the business set out in the agenda - (b) business required by law to be transacted at the annual meeting; or - (c) business brought before the meeting by reason of special circumstances, which shall be specified in the minutes, and where the Chair of the meeting is of the opinion that the item should be considered at the meeting as a matter of urgency.